 A complete and detailed work history is important in the initial evaluation.
-A listing of all previous employment with information on work processes, exposure to fumes or dust, known exposures to lead or other toxic substances, respiratory protection used, and previous medical surveillance should all be included in the worker's record.
+A listing of all previous employment with information on job description, exposure to fumes or dust, known exposures to lead or other toxic substances, a description of any personal protective equipment used, and previous medical surveillance should all be included in the worker's record.
 Where exposure to lead is suspected, information concerning on-the-job personal hygiene, smoking or eating habits in work areas, laundry procedures, and use of any protective clothing or respiratory protection equipment should be noted.
-A complete work history is essential in the medical evaluation of a worker with suspected lead toxicity, especially when long term effects such as neurotoxicity and nephrotoxicity are consid-
+A complete work history is essential in the medical evaluation of a worker with suspected lead toxicity, especially when long term effects such as neurotoxicity and nephrotoxicity are considered.

-The medical history is also of fundamental importance and should include a listing of all past and current medical conditions, current medications including proprietary drug intake, previous surgeries and hospitaliza-tions, allergies, smoking history, alcohol consumption, and also non-occupational lead exposures such as hobbies (hunting, riflery).
-Also known childhood exposures should be previous elicited.
-Any history gastrohematological, neurological, intestinal, renal, psychological, gynecological, genetic, or reproductive problems should be specifically noted.
+The medical history is also of fundamental importance and should include a listing of all past and current medical conditions, current medications including proprietary drug intake, previous surgeries and hospitalizations, allergies, smoking history, alcohol consumption, and also non-occupational lead exposures such as hobbies (hunting, riflery).
+Also known childhood exposures should be elicited.
+Any previous history of hematological, neurological, gastrointestinal, renal, psychological, gynecological, genetic, or reproductive problems should be specifically noted.

-A careful and complete review must be performed to assess both recognized complaints and subtle or slowly acquired symptoms which the worker might not appreciate as being significant.
+A careful and complete review of systems must be performed to assess both recognized complaints and subtle or slowly acquired symptoms which the worker might not appreciate as being significant.
 The review of symptoms should include the following:

-General-weight loss, fatigue, decreased appetite.

-Head, Eyes, Ears, Nose, Throat (HEENT)-headaches, visual disturbances or decreased visual acuity, hearing deficits or tinnitus, pigmentation of the oral mucosa, or metallic taste in mouth.

-Cardio-pulmonary-shortness of breath, cough, chest pains, palpitations, or orthopnea.

-Gastrointestinal-nausea, vomiting, heartburn, abdominal pain, constipation or diarrhea.

-Neurologic-irritability, insomnia, weakness (fatigue), dizziness, loss of memory, confusion, hallucinations, incoordination, ataxia, decreased strength in hands or feet, disturbances in gait, difficulty in climbing stairs, or seizures.

-Hematologic-pallor, easy fatigability, abnormal blood loss, melena.

-Reproductive (male and female and spouse where relevant)-history of infertility, impotence, loss of libido, abnormal menstrual periods, history of miscarriages, stillbirths, or children with birth defects.
+- 1. General--weight loss, fatigue, decreased appetite. - 2.
+Head, Eyes, Ears, Nose, Throat (HEENT) -- headaches, visual disturbances or decreased visual acuity, hearing deficits or tinnitus, pigmentation of the oral mucosa, or metallic taste in mouth. - 3.
+Cardio-pulmonary--shortness of breath, cough, chest pains, palpitations, or orthopnea. - 4.
+Gastrointestinal--nausea, vomiting, heartburn, abdominal pain, constipation or diarrhea. - 5.
+Neurologic--irritability, insomnia, weakness (fatigue), dizziness, loss of memory, confusion, hallucinations, incoordination, ataxia, decreased strength in hands or feet, disturbances in gait, difficulty in climbing stairs, or seizures. - 6.
+Hematologic--pallor, easy fatigability, abnormal blood loss, melena. - 7.
+Reproductive (male and female and spouse where relevant) -- history of infertility, impotence, loss of libido, abnormal menstrual periods, history of miscarriages, stillbirths, or children with birth defects.

-Musculo-skeletal-muscle and joint pains.
+8. Musculo-skeletal--muscle and joint pains.